chinapedia/wikipedia.abstract.en/Page/Snow.md

 Accumulation

-Earth-satellite-seasons.gif Snow accumulates from a series of snow events, punctuated by freezing and thawing, over areas that are cold enough to retain snow seasonally or perennially.
+Snow accumulates from a series of snow events, punctuated by freezing and thawing, over areas that are cold enough to retain snow seasonally or perennially.
 Major snow-prone areas include the Arctic and Antarctic, the Northern Hemisphere, and alpine regions.
 The liquid equivalent of snowfall may be evaluated using a snow gauge[34] or with a standard rain gauge, adjusted for winter by removal of a funnel and inner cylinder.[35]
 Both types of gauges melt the accumulated snow and report the amount of water collected.[36]
 At some automatic weather stations an ultrasonic snow depth sensor may be used to augment the precipitation gauge.[37]

 Snow events